-TCPA Compliance Guide & Checklist for Business Text Messaging
+TCPA Compliance Checklist & Guide for Business Messaging

-Text messages are a highly effective way to communicate with customers and market your business’s products and services.
-In fact, 67% of customers would rather text than talk with a person at your business.
+Text messages are a highly effective way to communicate with contacts and customers.
+In fact, 67% of people would rather text than talk.

 What is TCPA?
 What Does TCPA Stand for?